 I find that the search for a new meaningful life comes with the implementation of alcoholism and the search for diabetes (thank you peanut m&m’s and Reese’s Pieces).
 The devil that may maintain a permanent residence upon my right shoulder is constantly beating the shit out of the angel that is attempting to reside on my left.
 Do I know that I should not be puffing on my e-cigarette 24/7, sure, are there warning labels telling me of my imminent death, no, and thank god for that.
 This way when I get laid belly up in the earth I can always use the excuse that I didn’t know.
 “Innovation led to the death of this man”, they will say, he was ignorant to the cost of his “hipster” addictions.

 There are many addictions inhaling and exhaling, consuming and, the wife that resides with her new boyfriend.
 There aren’t enough A’s in the world to cover the needs I have for being an addict and for the amount of anonymity I seek.
 Do I truly consider myself an addict, no, not at all actually.
 There are way too many days where I do not consume a single item that can be considered bad for me.
 Now, do I fantasize about going out the way my hero’s (as fucked up as they may be) did?
-Sure, I mean I would love to take a huge hit of something then bullet the way Kurt did, or fall asleep smiling in a bath tub the way Jim did with a bottle near by, or maybe it will be less romantic and I will end up in my bed with my own vomit suffocating me like Jimi.
-I know not they are not really someone who you should call “hero” but to a young man who wanted to be liked or remembered, they all got that.
+Sure, I mean I would love to take a huge hit of something then a bullet the way Kurt did, or fall asleep smiling in a bath tub the way Jim did with a bottle near by, or maybe it will be less romantic and I will end up in my bed with my own vomit suffocating me like Jimi.
+I know that they are not really someone who you should call “hero” but to a young man who wanted to be liked or remembered, they all got that.
 Years after their own deaths they still have remembrance.
 I feel that less than a year after my wife, of almost 20 years left me, the memory of “US” is gone for her, for me it lingers.
 I find the simple resolution of falling asleep and not waking almost comforting.
 Does this mean I am suicidal, no I have so much to live for, I know that.
 Does it make every day a struggle to get up and do the things that you know you have to do but cannot seem to find even a sliver of motivation, does everything seem so much more difficult, yeah, yeah, it does.
 In the end though I just do them, hoping that the struggle lessens.

 Was I addicted to my wife?
 I cannot deny the possibility, I loved everything about her including her faults, like a junkie loves their next hit or injection.
 What addiction does, however, is it takes away the reality of what things truly are.
 I never felt that things were askew in our relationship but my addiction to her could have masked all of that.
 Maybe I was the unhappy one but it was masked by years of taking care of her and concentrating on how she was, how she felt, and how could I make her happier.
 Maybe like the junkie, I lost my ability to even look inside and say, am I happy?
 I will tell you I was, like every addict.
 I will tell you that I was fine, I can handle this, like every addict, and I still believe it to my core.
 When I step outside of myself and look at it though, was I?
 Or was I in love with the idea that I thought we were in love.
 I will never be able to answer that question because she met another, fell in love with him, and left me.
 This only affords me the opportunity to look back and question but never the ability for me to answer.